Paint Calculator

 Do I need primer?

 If you're going lighter over darker, painting new drywall, or covering stains — yes.
-Primer is roughly the same coverage as paint (350 sq ft/gal).
-Add one extra gallon per room for primer, or bump the "coats" field from 2 to 3.
+Primer is roughly the same coverage as paint.
+Add one extra container per room for primer, or bump the "coats" field from 2 to 3.

-Paint stores sell by the gallon (or quart for trim).
-Running out mid-project means a second trip, and the tint on a freshly-mixed gallon can shift slightly — which matters on a wall.
-Buying one extra gallon is the cheap safety margin.
+Paint stores sell by the gallon (or quart for trim, by the liter in metric).
+Running out mid-project means a second trip, and the tint on a freshly-mixed container can shift slightly — which matters on a wall.
+Buying one extra is the cheap safety margin.

 What about trim?

 This calculator focuses on wall/ceiling coverage.
-For baseboards, door casings, window casings, and door faces, use the trim paint calculator — trim paint is a different product (usually semi-gloss) and is sized in quarts rather than gallons.
+For baseboards, door casings, window casings, and door faces, use the trim paint calculator — trim paint is a different product (usually semi-gloss) and is sized in quarts (or 1 L cans) rather than gallons.